mdsdsardar/ecr/README.md

 **Service Stability Check:**
 Before deploying to production, the pipeline ensures that the ECS service is in a stable state.
 This precautionary step helps avoid potential deployment failures and ensures that the service is ready to handle new changes.

+**Rollback on Failure:**
+If integration tests fail, the rollback operation uses the previously captured task definition ARN to revert to the last stable state.
+Additionally, the latest task definition and associated Docker image are deleted to clean up any remnants of the failed deployment.

 **Summary**